-I wrote this piece a couple of years’ ago, so it’s some of my early writing.
-It was published in the OOTA anthology, ‘Jukebox’, in 2013.
+I wrote this piece a couple of years’ ago.
+It’s some of my early writing so please forgive the errors and simplicity!
+It was one of the first pieces I wrote in my own ‘voice’ and was published in the OOTA anthology, ‘Jukebox’, in 2013.

 In Memory of My Father

 Geoffrey David Allan